Become a Certified Phlebotomist

 The healthcare industry is one of the fastest growing sectors in the economy, according to the U.S. Department of Labor, and Sacramento is no exception.
-The phlebotomy technician program at MTI College will prepare for work in a lab or other medical career.
+The phlebotomy technician program at MTI College will prepare students for work in a medical lab or other potential healthcare careers.

-The MTI College phlebotomist program can be taken in conjunction with the medical assistant program to expand the student’s medical skills and knowledge and widen their employment opportunities.
+The MTI College Phlebotomist program can be taken in conjunction with the medical assistant program to expand the student’s medical skills and knowledge and widen their healthcare employment opportunities.